BongoNuts/minecord-tags/standard tags.md

 > **Note:** When talking to Xbox/Microsoft support, **do NOT mention anything about Minecraft**.
 It is a Microsoft account you are recovering, not a Minecraft one.
 This is important as the support team may get confused and redirect you to Minecraft support otherwise, who can't help with accounts anymore.

-## movie:
-<:creeper:425369771026939914>  **Friendly PSA to you all** <:creeper:425369771026939914>

-As A Minecraft Movie rolls out this week, the chances of seeing spoilers online increase as each day passes and we get closer to worldwide release on Friday, April 4.

-If you wish to discuss A Minecraft Movie in this server, please **ONLY** use <#1280880420778676316> and use the spoiler tag if posting/discussing spoilers.
-If you don't know how to mark something as a spoiler, put double vertical bars around the text.
-So you will want to have || on either side of the text.

-If we see people blatantly posting spoilers of the film **anywhere** in the server to ruin the upcoming experience for others, we will take moderation action. <:warden:763094083785850911>

-Everyone deserves the right to enjoy A Minecraft Movie without it being spoiled. <:mc_heart:589630433243955205>

-Also, spoilers likely will lurk in other places online, so **use social media in general at your own risk** until you get a chance to see it in your local theater.

 ## modmail:
 ❗ If you witness any conduct in our server that violates the rules, please report it using our modmail form **HERE**: <https://dyno.gg/form/5e78810f>